Comparing: TOSHIBA MK3252GSX vs Intel Iris Xe Graphics (80EUs, Tiger Lake) [Disk]

 About Hardware TOSHIBA MK3252GSX

-The TOSHIBA MK3252GSX is a 320GB HDD with a 2.5-inch form factor, designed for laptops and other mobile devices.
-It has a 3Gbps SATA interface and operates at a speed of 5400 RPM, which provides a balance between power efficiency and performance that is good enough for general use.
+The TOSHIBA MK3252GSX is a chunky 2.5-inch hard disk with a 320GB capacity, specifically designed for use in laptops and other mobile devices.
+Using a SATA II (3.0 Gbps) interface and operating at a rotational speed of 5400 RPM, this HDD offers a balance between power efficiency and basic performance, making it an ideal solution for everyday use.

 About Hardware Intel Iris Xe Graphics (80EUs, Tiger Lake) [Disk]